Vaelek/bunyan-mssql-stream/README.md

 logger.info({ message: myObject });
 ```
 will both log the text ```{ MyVar1: 'Value 1', MyVar2: 'Value 2' }``` to the **message** field.

+## Notes
+* SQL data types will be mapped per https://www.npmjs.com/package/mssql#input
+    * If the destination field is of INT type, it is recommended to pass that value as Number(YourVariable) to ensure propper mapping
+* Log entries sent before the DB connection has been made are automatically queued and comitted after the connection is up.
+* Due to the asynchronous nature, records may not be inserted in the same order they were logged.
+However if sorted by the **time** field, they can be retrieved in correct chronological order.

+### Next Version
+* Allow omitting any "required" fields via config
+* Add a method for specifying type mapping via config